-- ☑ No Guaranteed Bonuses: We do not provide guaranteed minimum bonus amounts. - No Perquisites: We generally do not provide to our executive officers perquisites or personal benefits. - ☑ No Hedging: We prohibit hedging and pledging of Lyell stock. - ☑ No Discounted Options/SARs or Option Repricing: We do not provide discounted stock options or stock appreciation rights, and we do not reprice underwater stock options. - No Tax Gross-Ups: We do not provide tax grossups for "excess parachute payments." - ☑ No Service-Based Defined Benefit Pension Plan or Other Similar Benefits: We do not maintain a pension plan or provide other similar benefits.
+- No Single-Trigger Acceleration: We do not provide single-trigger vesting acceleration of equity awards upon a change in control. - No Guaranteed Bonuses: We do not provide guaranteed minimum bonus amounts. - No Perquisites: We generally do not provide to our executive officers perquisites or personal benefits. - No Hedging: We prohibit hedging and pledging of Lyell stock. - No Discounted Options/SARs: We do not provide discounted stock options or stock appreciation rights. - No Tax Gross-Ups: We do not provide tax grossups for "excess parachute payments." - No Service-Based Defined Benefit Pension Plan or Other Similar Benefits: We do not maintain a defined benefit pension plan or provide other similar benefits.